tozammel/tozammel.github.io/README.md

 ### Publications

+#### News Coverage
+**[Health ’16]** Anonymous.
+“Study Data from Virginia Tech Update Understanding of Epidemiology”.
+In: Health & Medicine Week (2016).
+Atlanta, 29 Apr 2016:5537.<br/>
+**[Conv ’16]**	Mohammad R Islam, KSM Tozammel Hossain, Siddharth Krishnan, and Naren Ramakrishnan.
+What AI Can Tell Us About the U.S. Supreme Court.
+In: The Conversation (2016).
+[This news is also featured on ACM Technews and the Daily Mail, UK.] [link]
+#### Invited Talk
+**[INFORMS ’17]** KSM Tozammel Hossain, Greg Ver Steeg, and Aram Galstyan.Identifying latent structuresin human performance data using CorEx.
+INFORMS 2017.

 #### Refereed Journal Papers
 **[JDMS '18]** KSM Tozammel Hossain, Shuyang Gao, Brendan Kennedy, Aram Galstyan, and Prem Natarajan.
 “Forecasting violent events in the Middle East and North Africa using HMM and regularized autoregressive models”.
 In: Journal of Defense Modeling and Simulation (2018).
 [Accepted].<br/>
 **[DAMI '15]**	Liangzhe Chen, KSM Tozammel Hossain, Patrick Butler, Naren Ramakrishnan, and B Aditya Prakash.
 Syndromic Surveillance of Flu on Twitter using Weakly Supervised Temporal Topic Models.
 In: Data Mining and Knowledge Discovery (DAMI) (2015), pp. 1–30.
 [Link]<br/>